mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

           initialDelaySeconds: 10
           periodSeconds: 5
 ```
-💡 Quick Interview Answer:

- "K8s auto-heals workloads by restarting unhealthy containers using liveness probes, rescheduling pods to healthy nodes if a node fails and maintaining the desired replica count via **ReplicaSets**.
-This ensures minimal downtime without manual intervention."

-## Question :
 ### What are key factors to secure kubernetes cluster.

 1 **API Server & Access Control**